various images of LTAP work throughout the state

 Meeting the NBIS Program Metrics

 In 2009 based on findings from the U.S. Office of the Inspector General, the Federal Highway Administration (FHWA) issued new oversight guidelines which passed into law and is known as the National Bridge Inspection Program Metrics.
 This law contains 23 specific metrics that are evaluated for full compliance.
-The FHWA evaluation of the 23 Metrics for Louisiana resulted in a finding of “conditionally compliant” which required the LA DOTD to develop and submit a Plan of Corrective Action with a goal of full compliance by December 2017.
+The FHWA evaluation of the 23 Metrics for Louisiana resulted in a finding of “conditionally compliant” which required the DOTD to develop and submit a Plan of Corrective Action with a goal of full compliance by December 2017.
 The failure of the state to achieve compliance will likely have serious consequences including increasing the liabilities of operating a bridge system network deemed to be not compliant with the federal inspection program.

-The Louisiana Department of Transportation and Development (LA DOTD) is responsible for ensuring compliance with all federal requirements related to public bridges in Louisiana including the off-system bridges on locally owned roads.
-In Louisiana, the bridge owner is responsible for all aspects of bridge program management with the exception of the biannual compliance inspections, which LA DOTD conducts and documents.
+The Louisiana Department of Transportation and Development (DOTD) is responsible for ensuring compliance with all federal requirements related to public bridges in Louisiana including the off-system bridges on locally owned roads.
+In Louisiana, the bridge owner is responsible for all aspects of bridge program management with the exception of the biannual compliance inspections, which DOTD conducts and documents.
 All interim inspections, maintenance and repair, initial load ratings, posting and closures, load rating reviews, file maintenance, etc., are the responsibility of the local bridge owner.
 Local bridge owners play a significant role in meeting the requirements of seven of the key metrics including Metric 11- Frequency Criteria, Metric 13- Load Rating; Metric 15 – Bridge Files; and Metric 20 – Quality Assurance/Quality Control (QA/QC), Metric 21 – Critical Findings, Metric 22 – Inventory Preparation and Maintenance, and Metric 23 – Timely Updating Inventory Data.
 The new rules as well as the previous one requires that the bridge owner conduct and report an initial bridge rating and to rerate a bridge in poor condition when the condition changes.

 It is the responsibility of each bridge owner to provide an initial load rating for each bridge and to rerate bridges when the operating condition of a bridge warrants a rating change.
 The Louisiana DOTD is implementing an aggressive Compliance Program to ensure that all bridges in Louisiana are documented with verifiable load ratings.
-This class will provide an overview of the fundamental requirements of the bridge rating process required by LA DOTD and FHWA.
-Topics covered will include what is required by LADOTD for rating documentation of each individual bridge, the purpose and benefit of load rating, explanations of the rating methods covered by AASHTO’s MBE including the preferred LRFR rating method, and policies and procedures associated with the methods for both new and existing bridges along with any unique rating loads currently utilized by our State.
+This class will provide an overview of the fundamental requirements of the bridge rating process required by DOTD and FHWA.
+Topics covered will include what is required by DOTD for rating documentation of each individual bridge, the purpose and benefit of load rating, explanations of the rating methods covered by AASHTO’s MBE including the preferred LRFR rating method, and policies and procedures associated with the methods for both new and existing bridges along with any unique rating loads currently utilized by our State.
 Examples of load rating procedures for common bridges in Louisiana will be presented.
 This class is an overview for experienced bridge rating engineers and bridge owners and does not replace the more extensive NHI Bridge Rating Class or other training programs.

 This course provides novice and experienced bridge engineers with the fundamental knowledge necessary to apply the most recent AASHTO LRFR Specifications to bridge ratings and how the Louisiana DOTD rating requirements encompass these LRFR specifications.
 This course introduces participants to applications of LRFR specifications that can be used to enhance bridge safety and to identify and discuss the steps to ensure successful transition to this new state-of-the art methodology.